CONNECT WITH ME ON INSTAGRAM

 Where To Stay In Lima Peru

 If you’re planning your first trip to Lima Peru and you’re doing research, you’ve no doubt heard about Miraflores and Barranco.
 Virtually every article on the internet is going to focus on those two suburbs.
-But what if I told you, as a local, neither Miraflores nor Barranco would be my first choice!
+But what if I told you, as a local resident of Lima, neither Miraflores nor Barranco would be my first choice!

-Miraflores and Barranco have the highest density of hotels, Airbnb accommodations and backpacker hostels.
+Miraflores and Barranco have the highest density of hotels and backpacker hostels.
 That’s why everyone pumps up those two neighborhoods.
 It’s simply easier to go with the flow than it is to swim against a veritable tide of articles, that are all listing those two neighborhoods as the top spots to stay.

 20 Years ago when I first visited Lima, the ratio of regular tourists to backpackers was not what it is today.
 There were far more backpackers visiting Lima than conventional tourists.
 And all the backpacker spots were in Miraflores and Barranco.
 So, guess which suburbs they all wrote about?
 And then it snowballed and everyone else just followed suit.